Slurm job scheduler and MATLAB in terminal¶

 Challenge 1.
 Log in and Configure MATLAB.

-.
-Load the newest version of MATLAB (find with ml spider MATLAB
+- Load the newest version of MATLAB (find with

 ).
-Note that on Dardel it has a prerequisite which you must load first, and that only the matlab/r2024a-ps (prerequisite PDC/23.12) allows access from the shell/terminal without you having to give your own Mathworks credentials.¶
+Note that on Dardel it has a prerequisite which you must load first, and that only the matlab/r2024a-ps (prerequisite PDCOLD/23.12) allows access from the shell/terminal without you having to give your own Mathworks credentials. - Depending on cluster, now do

-on UPPMAX/LUNARC.
-Run configCluster inside MATLAB on the terminal at NSC.
-You do not do configCluster
+- NSC: Run configCluster inside MATLAB on the terminal (start with

 MATLAB terminal interface¶